ibm-cloud-docs/vpc/cr-intro.md

 The default routing table functions the same as other routing tables, except that it is created automatically, and is used when you create a subnet without specifying a routing table.
 {: note}

 You can define routes within any routing table to shape traffic the way that you want.
 Each subnet has one routing table assigned to it, which is responsible for managing the subnet's traffic.
-You can change the routing table that a subnet uses to manage its traffic at any time.
+You can change the routing table that a subnet uses to manage its egress traffic at any time.

 This service also allows the use of Network Functions Virtualization (NFV) for advanced networking services, such as third-party routing, firewalls, local/global load balancing, web application firewalls, and more.
 Custom routing tables are also currently being integrated in {{site.data.keyword.cloud_notm}} services.